Guidelines

 Illustrations

-- A maximum of 12 images will be sent when it is an article, and 6 when it is a work or document.
+1. A maximum of 12 images will be sent when it is an article, and 6 when the text is intended for the "Works, documents" section

-- Captions: the numeration must be in accordance with the names of the submitted files, followed by: author, title of the work, date, dimensions, place.
+7. Captions: the numbering must be in accordance with the names of the submitted files, followed by: author, title of the work, date, dimensions, place.
 Source or collection.
 Photographic credit © or details of the holder of the ownership rights over the image for publication on paper or in electronic form.